 There are many confusing messages out there about solar and solar homes as well as which ones rank better for energy efficiency.
 Specifically, there are a few common solar-based technologies – building-integrated photovoltaics, passive solar, and solar hot water systems – in addition to traditional photovoltaic solar panels and can also be considered “solar home” solutions:

 The most common way to use solar energy in your home is to install solar panels either on your roof or as a ground-mounted system.
 Through a chemical and physical process known as the “photovoltaic effect”, solar panels convert incoming sunlight into usable electricity.
-In many parts of the United States, homeowners can completely offset their household’s electricity needs – which on average is about 900 kilowatt-hours each month electricity use with a solar panel installation, leading to thousands of dollars of savings over the lifetime of a solar system.
+In many parts of the United States, homeowners can completely offset their household’s electricity needs – which on average is about 900 kilowatt-hours each month of electricity use with a solar panel installation, leading to thousands of dollars of savings over the lifetime of a solar system.

-Do you have questions about solar panel systems?
+Do you have questions about solar power systems ?
 Learn more by visiting EnergySage’s home for educational content about solar installations.

 Building-integrated photovoltaics (BIPV)

 Building-integrated photovoltaics, or BIPV, refers to solar technologies that are incorporated into the original structure or materials of a building.
 Solar panels are considered building attached photovoltaics (BAPV), as they are retroactively fitted to buildings and homes and thus are not part of the original building envelope.
 Products like the Tesla Solar Roof and Certainteed Solar Shingles, as well as products yet to come like solar windows, all fall under the BIPV umbrella.
 Some of these technologies are available or will be soon, and others (like solar windows) are still a ways from becoming a realistic energy solution for most consumers.